Rostysaurus/Rostysaurus/README.md

 - 🌱 I’m currently learning **React and Redux**

-- 👨‍💻 All of my projects are available at [rkanibolotskyi.com](rkanibolotskyi.com)

 - 💬 Ask me about **Ruby & Rails, HTML, CSS & SASS, JS & React**

 - 📫 How to reach me **rkanibolotskyi@gmail.com**